About These Rules

 It depends.
 You can counter activated and triggered abilities (using cards like Stifle or Disallow), but you cannot counter static abilities.
 For example, you can counter the triggered ability "When this enters, draw a card" but you can't counter the static ability "Creatures you control get +1/+1."

-What is the difference between "enters the battlefield" and "cast"?
+What is the difference between 'enters the battlefield' and 'cast'?

 "Cast" triggers only when you cast the spell from your hand (or exile if allowed).
 "Enters the battlefield" triggers whenever the permanent enters, regardless of how (cast, reanimated, token created, etc.).
 This is why Panharmonicon doubles ETB effects but doesn't affect cast triggers.